wjma98/project-euler/README.md

 # project-euler
 Solutions to Project Euler that I have done.
-All solutions are my own works although I might use some intermediate methods from posts I find online.
+Some solutions use intermediate methods that I have found online (credits will be given when that happens).
+Problems are titled rather than numbered.

-Will be updated regularly as I solve the problems
+Will be updated regularly as I solve the problems.